iweld/SQL_Coding_Challenge/README.md

 </details>
 <br />

 <strong>6.</strong> List all of the countries that end in 'stan'.
-Make your query case-insensitive and list whether the total population of the cities listed is an odd or even number.
-Order by country name in alphabetical order.
+Make your query case-insensitive and list whether the total population of the cities listed is an odd or even number for cities inserted in 2022.
+Order by whether it's odd or even in ascending order and country name in alphabetical order.

 <details>
   <summary>Click to expand expected results!</summary>